 E People with this phobia suffer from a fear of public speaking.
 They get very nervous if they have to speak in front of other people, for example at work or in class or at a conference.
 The actor Harrison Ford has been afraid of public speaking all his life.
 He even gets nervous when a character in a film he is making has to make a speech.

-c Find in the texts...
+- Read the explanations again.
+Find in the texts...